Lisa Larson

 Rare Lisa Larson unique piece Dayflower pattern flower vase

-This large, unique flower vase was made by Lisa Larson in Gustavsberg.
-It is painted with blue flowers, which appear to be dayflowers, all over the vase.
-The uneven lines visible all over the vase bear vivid traces of Lisa Larson's hand.
-At first glance, the piece appears heavy, but it is light in the hand, and is a relatively thin piece among Lisa Larson's flower vases, with an elegant form.
-The overall form has an atmosphere similar to Japanese pottery, and this piece dates from a period when Lisa Larson's work was influenced by Japanese pottery.
+This large, one-of-a-kind flower vase was created by Lisa Larson in Gustavsberg.
+Its entire surface is covered with blue flowers, likely dayflowers.
+The uneven lines visible across the entire surface vividly bear the imprint of Lisa Larson's hand.
+While the piece may appear substantial at first glance, it is light in the hand, and is relatively thin for a flower vase by Lisa Larson, giving it an elegant form.
+The overall form has an atmosphere similar to Japanese pottery, and this piece dates back to a period when Lisa Larson's work was influenced by Japanese pottery.

-Lisa Larson came to Japan as Sweden's representative at the Osaka Expo in 1970.
-During this time, she had contact with Shoji Hamada, a well-known Japanese potter of the Mingei movement.
-Even before that, at Gustavsberg, where Lisa Larson was a member, legendary designer Vilhelm Kåge brought back ceramic works from various countries during his travels around the world, including Japanese ceramic works.
-At Kåge's workshop held at Gustavsberg's studio, young artist Lisa Larson also had the opportunity to come into contact with Japanese ceramics.
+Lisa Larson visited Japan as a Swedish representative at the Osaka Expo in 1970.
+During this time, she interacted with Hamada Shoji, a potter known for his role in the Japanese Mingei movement.
+Even before that, at Gustavsberg, where Lisa Larson was a member, legendary designer Wilhelm Kåge brought back ceramic works from various countries during his travels around the world, including Japanese ceramics.
+As a young artist, Lisa Larson had the opportunity to come into contact with Japanese ceramics at Kåge's workshop held at the Gustavsberg studio.

-This work conveys the fact that Japanese design had a major influence on Lisa Larson's inspiration around the 1970s.
-Lisa Larson is known as a world-famous ceramic artist, but her fame is not just from faraway Scandinavia, but also from her strong connection to Japan.
-Not only is it an exceptionally well-made piece, it is a rare piece that evokes the connection between Japanese pottery and Lisa Larson's creative journey.
+This piece conveys the fact that Japanese design had a major influence on Lisa Larson's inspiration around the 1970s.
+Lisa Larson is known as a world-famous ceramic artist, but her fame is not from faraway Scandinavia, but rather shows that she had a strong connection to Japan.
+This is a rare piece that is not only of excellent quality, but also evokes the connection between Japanese pottery and Lisa Larson's creative journey.

-The bottom is stamped with the hand mark of Gustavsberg's atelier, G Studio, and LISA L GUSTAVSBERG SWEDEN, indicating that it is a unique item.
+The bottom is engraved with the hand mark of Gustavsberg's G Studio atelier and LISA L GUSTAVSBERG SWEDEN, indicating that it is a unique piece.

 Designer: Lisa Larson